kruschid/typesafe-routes/docs/advanced-features/with-base-url.md

 This page shows a sample code fragment that handles scenarios where a base URL needs to be rendered in links.

+This approach is especially useful for cross-linking between different applications.
+For example, an admin dashboard built in Angular could use `typesafe-routes` to generate links to a subpath of a React application hosted under a different domain.

 The code below creates two separate route trees: one for internal application routes without a base URL prefix, and a second route tree that extends the first one by adding a root node with a path segment that holds the application's base URL.

 ``` ts